BashhScriptKid/BashhScriptKid/README.md

     - Python
   - Learning:
     - C
+    - Graphic/Shader bullsh*ts
+    - TypeScript (f*ck JavaScript)

+<sub> You can contact me through email on my profile or the contact one (just replace 'dev' with 'contact', goes in a better fitting inbox for me)</sub>
 <!--
 **BashhScriptKid/BashhScriptKid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.